ckRobinson/multi-column-markdown/README.md

 ##### **Bug Fixes**
 - Fixed issue with document viewport jumping around when moving cursor, this requires a syntax update to all affected files.
-- Fixed cross compatibility of clicking checkboxes when using the Dataview and Tasks plugins in reading mode.
+- Fixed cross compatibility of clicking check boxes when using the Dataview and Tasks plugins in reading mode.
 - Updated list CSS to better match reading mode.

 ##### **Known Issues**